 1. University of Virginia — Charlottesville, VA

-The only university in the United States designated a UNESCO World Heritage Site, the University of Virginia is one of the oldest in the country, founded in 1819 by Thomas Jefferson.
-The author of the Declaration of Independence and the third President of the US was a talented architect, and the Academical Village he designed is still at the heart of the campus.
+The only university in the US designated a UNESCO World Heritage site, the University of Virginia is one of the oldest in the country, founded in 1819 by Thomas Jefferson.
+The author of the Declaration of Independence and the third US president was a talented architect, and the Academical Village he designed is still at the heart of the campus.